AtharvaSC03/Spotify_sql_project/README.md

 - **Tools**: pgAdmin 4 (or any SQL editor), PostgreSQL (via Homebrew, Docker, or direct installation)

 ## How to Run the Project
-1. Install PostgreSQL and pgAdmin (if not already installed).
+1. Install PostgreSQL and pgAdmin (if not already installed cause I have used Xampp Server i.e MySql) .
 2. Set up the database schema and tables using the provided normalization structure.
 3. Insert the sample data into the respective tables.
 4. Execute SQL queries to solve the listed problems.